nand-nor/shardbearer/order.md

 Order states:
- INACTIVE
+- INACTIVE
- VOTING
+- VOTING
- ACTIVE
+- ACTIVE
- RESETLOCK
+- RESETLOCK
- ERROR
+- ERROR

  voting and resetlock states are lock states.
 Until the system state changes no new node can enter the system, request system info, make a change, etc. It is up to individual nodes to repeat requests as often as needed if their requests are denied during these states.
 Possibly need to add in a RetryLast state?
+Also may need to add in different voting types.
+Voting on the correctness of a replica group and voting for `heralds` etc.?